codewind-resources/rogue-cloud/docs/Updating-To-Latest-Client-Code.md

 For users that are familiar with the git command line tool, you can use this method to pull from the in-browser terminal:
 1. In the code editor view, select `File` > `New Terminal`, which will open a new command line terminal inside the code editor.
-2. You should already be in the `/home/microclimate-workspace` directory.
-If not, type `cd /home/microclimate-workspace`
+2. You should already be in the `microclimate-workspace` directory.
+If not, type `cd /microclimate-workspace`
 3. Pull the latest changes from the remote repository by running the following commands:
 ```
 cd roguecloudclient